Sean Spicer: Early government appointments

 From 2000 to 2001, Spicer was the communications director on the House Government Reform Committee, and from 2001 to 2002, he was director of incumbent retention at the National Republican Congressional Committee (NRCC).

 From 2003 to 2005, Spicer was the communications director and spokesman for the House Budget Committee.
 He subsequently was the communications director for the Republican Conference of the U.S. House of Representatives, and then, from 2006 to 2009, was the assistant for media and public affairs at the Office of the United States Trade Representative in President George W. Bush's administration.
-He wore an Easter bunny suit during the White House Easter Egg Rolls.
+Spicer wore an Easter bunny suit during the White House Easter Egg Rolls.
+Spicer was also an elector from Virginia in the 2004 presidential election, one of 13 pledged to George W. Bush.

 Endeavor Global Strategies

 From 2009 to 2011, Spicer was a partner at Endeavor Global Strategies, a public relations firm he co-founded to represent foreign governments and corporations with business before the U.S. government.
 His clients included the government of Colombia, which was then seeking a free trade agreement with the U.S. amid public criticism of its human rights record.
 Spicer worked full-time at the firm until February 2011.